 There are a lot of good reasons to hold cash.
 An emergency fund is a must.
 Then there's saving for a home or vacation.
 Whatever the reason, the big question is where are the best short-term investments to park your money.

-You can do better.
+With the rise in inflation, savings rates have risen, too.
 Here are 7 of the top short-term investments for your money.

 Best Short-Term Investments for Saving Cash